Skip to main content

 - for related subjects (literary, etc.) it may range from 0.5 to 0.8

-2. estimate the number of hours (O) for which you will be engaged and whether additional participant work is planned for the proposed activity (e.g., report during class on an external seminar taken).
-Then remember to specify this and quantify it in number of hours for further engagement (Ou)
+3. estimate the number of hours (O) for which you will be engaged and whether any additional work by the participants is planned for the proposed activity (e.g. lecture report on an external seminar attended).
+So remember to specify this and quantify it in number of hours for further commitment (Ou)

-3. communicate to the Coordinator and the whole Commissionthe necessary data for evaluation: title, date(s), time(s) and location(s), congruence (C), number of hours (O), any additional number of hours (Ou), documentation produced by the proposer
+5. communicate to the Coordinator and to the entire Commissionthe data necessary for the evaluation: title, date(s), time(s) and place(s), congruence (C), number of hours (O), possible number of additional hours (Ou), documentation produced by the proposer

 The evaluation to be associated with the initiative is calculated by the Coordinator according to this formula: